 What if my graduation year, department, or degree type changes?

-You can have the ring updated once free of charge.
+You can have the ring updated one time free of charge.

 What's the symbol for my department?
 What does it mean?

-Please check the design section of this webpage.
-It describes all the icons of the departments.
+Please check our ring customizer tool.
+It describes all the icons of all the departments.